Archives

 A Neighbourhood on the Rise

-What makes these destinations even more compelling is how they fit into the broader transformation of the area.
+What makes these destinations even more compelling is how they fit into the broader transformation of the area and the arrival of new luxury townhomes at Bartley Towns.

 With the Golden Mile Secondary Plan reshaping the corridor into a walkable, mixed-use community, residents of Bartley Towns will benefit from new parks, improved public spaces, and an expanding selection of shops, dining, and services.
-Combined with enhanced transit access, including the Eglinton Crosstown LRT, the neighbourhood is becoming increasingly connected to the rest of the city.
+Combined with enhanced transit access, including the Eglinton Crosstown LRT, the neighbourhood is becoming increasingly connected to the rest of the city and stands out on any Toronto real estate market watch list.
+Check out the home layout.

 Living Well, Close to Home

 At Bartley Towns, everything you need is close by, from everyday conveniences to nature, culture, and local favourites.
 It’s a community that supports both daily routines and weekend exploration, offering a lifestyle that continues to grow alongside the neighbourhood itself.
-Explore the community today.
+Explore the community today and discover the new luxury townhomes at Bartley Towns.

 Questions?
 Comments?
 Connect with BAZIS on social media (Facebook, X, or Instagram) and let us know!